TheCryptek/airgap/README.md

 ### Hardware Security Modules
 - [btchip]: Utilities to interact with Ledger hardware wallets
 - [trezorctl]: Utilities to interact with Trezor hardware wallet
+- [keepkeyctl]: Utilities to interact with Keepkey hardware wallets
 - [yubico-piv-tool]: Interact with PIV application on Yubikey
 - [yubikey-hsm]: Manage YubiHSM Hardware Security Modules for servers.
 - [yhsm-tools]: Various utilities for use of YubiHSM.